ansible/ansible/rst/gettingstarted.rst

 very transparently, requires no configuration, and is a good choice for most users.
 However, it does not support some advanced SSH features that folks will want to use.

+.. versionadded:: 0.5

-Starting in version 0.5, if you want to leverage more advanced SSH features (such as Kerberized SSH or jump hosts), pass the flag "--connection=ssh" to any ansible command, or set the ANSIBLE_TRANSPORT environment variable to 'ssh'.
+If you want to leverage more advanced SSH features (such as Kerberized SSH or jump hosts), pass the flag "--connection=ssh" to any ansible command, or set the ANSIBLE_TRANSPORT environment variable to 'ssh'.
 This will cause Ansible to use openssh tools instead.

 If ANSIBLE_SSH_ARGS are not set, ansible will try to use some sensible ControlMaster options by default.
 You are free to override this environment variable, but should still pass ControlMaster